From immersive theatre to live concerts, experience Toronto’s creativity in new (virtual) ways.

 If you’re like many who need a break from binge-watching, enjoy the following experiences, virtually for now.
 (Still streaming?
 Add one of these filmed-in-Toronto shows and movies to your queue.)

 Check back regularly as we add more to enjoy from afar.
-See our calendar of virtual events and live streams.
+Also see our calendar of virtual events and live streams.

 Toronto’s thriving live music scene is still sadly on pause.
 Luckily, many of the city’s musicians have taken to serenading audiences from home.
-Some of Toronto’s live music venues are even adding virtual concerts to their event listings.
-You can also now enjoy select live shows from the Horseshoe Tavern online.
+Some of Toronto’s live music venues have even added virtual concerts to their event listings.
+Enjoy online shows from the Horseshoe Tavern, Danforth Music Hall, The Velvet Underground, El Mocambo and more.
+You can also access upcoming virtual performances, live from Toronto’s music venues, via local concert promoter Collective Concerts.

 On the R&B front, Waveland Canada curated a virtual concert series: Toronto R&B Sounds.
-Every Saturday, local Toronto artists perform intimate, live sets for your viewing pleasure.
-Toronto R&B Sounds tickets are available online and concerts run until the end of November.
+Enjoy local artists as they perform intimate, live sets for your viewing pleasure.
+Toronto R&B Sounds tickets are available online for concerts running throughout the holiday season.

 In the same vein, URGNT’s mission is to have the city’s incredible (now empty) venues play host to even more incredible musicians.
 The “ad hoc crowd-funded livestream series” streams shows out to at-home audiences: 19 concerts from 19 different venues.
 And although URGNT’s first season of live concerts is complete, they plan to stream more in the future.
 Until then, check out their Youtube channel for past shows.